cMadan/prism/README.md

 # Summary
 Prism uses a combination of statistical methods to conduct spline-based multiple regression.
 Prism conducts this regression using regularization, dimensionality reduction, and feature selection, through a combination of smoothing spline regression, PCA, and RVR/LASSO.

-Illustration of Prism regression procedure, first conducting spline regression for each predictor, followed by dimensionality reduction and feature selection (panel A).
+Figure 1: Illustration of Prism regression procedure, first conducting spline regression for each predictor, followed by dimensionality reduction and feature selection (panel A).
 The logo for Prism is shown in panel B.

 -![Illustration of Prism regression procedure.](docs/fig1_prism.png)